 - 20. A separate annual Fiscal Strategy budget is intended to: - a.
-Eliminate the infrastructure funding gap which exists for all municipalities. arose from a long history of underfunding the costs of wear & tear on (consumption of) our infrastructure.

-b.
-Reduce the reliance upon unsustainable revenue sources by the Operating budget, such as interest from the Hydro Investment Reserve Funds.
+Eliminate the infrastructure funding gap which exists for all municipalities. - b.
+Reduce the reliance upon unsustainable revenue sources by the Operating budget, such as interest from the Hydro Investment Reserve Funds, or peak activity revenues which are short lived, such as development activity fees and supplementary taxes.

 The driver for the need for current tax increases in this regard is a historical underfunding of contributions to infrastructure reserves, and the recently mandated detailed planning and forecasting taking place for the management of capital asset infrastructure.
-This situation is being experienced in virtually all municipalities across Canada, particularly by those municipalities such as Aurora who implemented long periods without increasing taxes.
-The "no tax increase" years actually made matters worse for each of these municipalities, as the core operations experience inflationary pressures every year, as does the cost of rehabilitation and replacement of infrastructure.
+This situation is being experienced in virtually all municipalities across Canada.